saitejavanamala/Portfolio/Microsoft Advanced Excel/readme.md

 I can use IF functions, VLOOKUP, INDEX and Match, COUNT IF I can use Conditional Formatting rules.
-I can create and run macros
+I can create and run macros.
-I have a good understanding of Data Analysis features such as Goal Seek, using Solver, Scenario Manager.
+I can use Data Analysis features such as Goal Seek, using Solver, Scenario Manager.
-I can use Power Query.
+I have a good understanding of Business Modeling tools such as Realtionships, Power Query.